padiketeku/EarthObservation101-Practicals/Activity-10-Working with SAR Data.md

 # Activity 10: Working with SAR Data

+Synthetic Aperture Radar (SAR) is the manipulation of the movement of the remote sensing platform to prodice high resolution imagery.
 In this practical, you will search for and visualise Sentinel-1 SAR imagery.
 You will validate the Sentinel-1 SAR imagery using optical imagery.

 ## Introduction